 The benefit of imputation credits and foreign tax paid are passed on to unitholders.
 The Fund currently incurs withholding tax imposed by certain countries on investment income, such income is recorded gross of withholding tax in the Statement of Comprehensive Income.

-h.
+g.
 Distributions

-In accordance with the Fund Constitution and applicable taxation legislation, the Fund fully distributes its distributable income to the unitholders by way of cash or reinvestment into the Fund.
-The distributions are recognised in the Statement of Comprehensive Income as finance costs attributable to unitholders.
+Net assets attributable to unitholders were reclassified from liabilities to equity on 30 June 2018.
+Up until this date, in accordance with the Fund's Constitution, the Fund fully distributed its distributable income to unitholders.
+Such distributions were determined by reference to the taxable income of the Fund.
+Distributions were recognised in the Statement of Comprehensive Income as finance costs attributable to unitholders.